paulsbond/create-mr-set/README.md

 CCP4 7.0.076
 Python 3.6.8 with biopython-1.74

-## 1. Choose structures

-Running `choose_structures` chooses PDB structures for targets, ensuring they are spread over a range of resolutions, do not contain similar chains and meet certain validation criteria.
-Chosen structures are written to a file called `chosen_structures`.

 ## 2. Refine deposited structure

 Run the commands in `refine_commands` to prepare a standardised MTZ file